Julio César de León: Reggina

 From there, de León moved to Reggina of Serie B in Italy.
 De León started off very well for his new club.
-With his goals and assists, 'Rambo' helped his team to regain a place in the Italy's Serie A. Once in the first division, de León's participation was intermittent, partly due to the acquisition of the Japanese international Shunsuke Nakamura.
+With his goals and assists, "Rambo" helped his team to regain a place in the Italy's Serie A. Once in the first division, de León's participation was intermittent, partly due to the acquisition of the Japanese international Shunsuke Nakamura.
 De León was relegated to the bench, playing on and off as a substitute player.

 The following seasons in Italy proved to be frustrating for "Rambo".
 He was sent on loan back to Serie B where he played for a number of teams, including Fiorentina, Teramo and Catanzaro.
 His lack of playing time continued to such degree, that he was sent to the third division or Serie C1, where he played for Sambenedettese.
-In 2006, 'Rambo' was requested by coach Mazzarri to come back to Reggina Calcio.
+In 2006, "Rambo" was requested by coach Mazzarri to come back to Reggina.
 De León was given a new chance, and he took it.
 For a while de León was considered the team's most valuable player.

 Genoa

-However, on 16 January 2007, De León was transferred by Reggina Calcio again, this time in a permanent deal to Genoa of Serie B, for €3.2 million, along with Filippo Carobbio (co-ownership), hoping that his services would help the team to regain a spot in the Serie A. The fans of Reggina disapproved of the sale of de León, in a time when the team really needed his talent.
+However, on 16 January 2007, de León was transferred by Reggina again, this time in a permanent deal to Genoa of Serie B, for €3.2 million, along with Filippo Carobbio (co-ownership), hoping that his services would help the team to regain a spot in Serie A. The fans of Reggina disapproved of the sale of de León, in a time when the team really needed his talent.
 But the president of the team, Lillo Foti, justified the sale with economic reasons: "The offer was good and it was something that we could not refuse.".

 On 10 June 2007, de León's new team, Genoa, did regain a spot in Serie A, tying at home with Napoli 0–0.
 After this, his last game of the season, and some subsequent celebrations, de León quickly traveled to Houston, Texas where the Honduras national team would play Cuba on 13 June 2007.
 He helped Honduras reach the quarter-finals of the 2007 CONCACAF Gold Cup.